 If you identify any errors during the self-review, you should make the relevant CPF adjustments below:

 Please select ‘Refund of CPF Contributions Paid’ RFM/Form 40 at: https://www.cpf.gov.sg/eSvc/Web/Services/RefundOfCpfContributionsPaid/LandingPage

 Please select ‘Application for Adjustment of CPF Payment’ (ER_DMS_REQ01) at: https://www.cpf.gov.sg/eSvc/Web/Schemes/AdjustmentOfCpfPayment/Home

 - Submission of Self-review Declaration

-If you have been selected for self-review for: Please submit your Declaration of Review via: JSS only
+If you have been selected for self-review for: Please submit your Declaration of Review via: JGI only

 as stated in the self-review letter sent to you.